cfantasia/CMGWPrimeGroup/doc/README.txt

 (b) loadInputFiles.C

-Comment: loads input files (W' and W, QCD, Z/DY, ttbar).
+Comment: loads input files (W' and W, QCD, Z/DY, ttbar, data).
 Location of top-level directory with input files to be specified in text file top_directory.txt (located in UserCode/CMGWPrimeGroup/config/).
 The parameters for all input MC files (description, cross-section, # of events